 Besides the flooring also consider machine clearances and the source of air.
 Compressors can overheat when they are placed too close to a wall.
 On some reciprocating models the fly wheel acts as a fan.
 If the compressor is placed too close to a wall, the fan-action of the flywheel is limited.
 The compressor overheats.
 Placing a compressor in a closet is particularly worrisome.
 The compressor will create negative pressure in the closet as it sucks up all available air.
 The motor will work harder; the compressor gets hotter.
 Make sure the closet has enough vents to allow for an adequate air circulation.

 The air supplied to the compressor must be reasonably clean.
 The air filters on most compressors are designed to filter only small amounts of particulates from the air.
 In some environments they clog easily.
 In a woodshop this means the compressor cannot draw air from a space filled with wood dust.
 If you own an air cleaner you know what I mean.
 If your shop does not have adequate dust collection, there is a danger that the compressor will pull wood dust into its filter.
-If that happens the filter can clog in minutes.
+When that happens the filter will clog in minutes.
 Either have the compressor draw air from a clean source, or do not operate it until the dust has settled in your wood shop.
 Enclosing the compressor in a closet helps, but does not solve the problem completely.
 The compressor will pull air and dust into the closet as it operates.
 Less dust will reach the compressor, but the usable life of the filter will be shortened.

 The compressor should be mounted on vibration pads.
 This limits the transmission of vibration to the floor, which subsequently results in quieter operation.
 Vibration pads are typically made from plastic or rubber.
 Match the type of pad to the weight of your compressor.
 Do not use hockey pucks.
 They are far too stiff and do not dampen vibrations.
 Vibration pads are only marginally more expensive.
 Vibration isolation mounts are the most more expensive option.
 Unless the compressor's manual requires their use I would not consider them due to price.